 - Broken bones – With heavy machinery, tools, and building materials on a construction site it is easy for any one of the bones in the body to break.
 However, while some broken bones will heal on their own and with minimal medical care needed, such as the case with fingers and perhaps toes.
 Other bones such as the arms, legs, hips, and bones in the back require prompt medical treatment and care.

 - Stress Injuries – Stress injuries or repetitive motion injuries are common in the construction industry.
 When a construction worker is subjected to lengthy periods of stress from tools and machinery they can develop long-lasting and debilitating injuries.

 The list of injuries that construction workers are subjected to is almost endless.
 While many of these injuries can be prevented with proper care and a rigid application of the OSHA safety requirements, other injuries cannot.

 With such a high rate of accidents and injuries every year, construction workers have to face the reality that they too may be injured while working on the construction site.
 In addition to the amount of injuries that happen every year, these injuries often are debilitating and cause workers to miss work and incur expensive medical bills.
 In addition to these extensive medical bills, construction workers often find themselves in a position where they can no longer provide for their families, and may not be able to return to work because of serious and long-term injuries.

-While many workers are required to file their cases through the workers compensation commission, in certain cases filing a personal injury case may be the most effective way of handling your case.
+While many workers are required to file their cases through the workers’ compensation commission, in certain cases filing a personal injury case may be the most effective way of handling your case.

-Contact a Rogers, Arkansas Construction Accident Attorney If You Were Injured On a Construction Site
+Contact a Rogers, Arkansas Construction Accident Attorney if You Were Injured on a Construction Site